 Skip to main content

-I was recently House of Illustration illustrator in residence in collaboration with designer Philip Crewe.
-We created a para-fictional museum of artefacts related to working class Londoners, who's names and occupations we discovered in the archive.
-Exhibited with the Quentin Blake Centre for Illustration during London Design Festival 2022.
+I worked with House of Illustration as illustrator in residence in 2021.
+My collaborator (Philip Crewe) and I created a para-fictional museum of artefacts related to working class Londoners linked to the New River, who's names and occupations we discovered in the archive.
+We also exhibited and curated prints made by the New River itself with the Quentin Blake Centre for Illustration during London Design Festival 2022 and Open House London Festival.

 Colouring in: The Past- cross college project with UAL Camberwell in collaboration with Recycle Archaeology and Dr Helen Wickstead, 2022